INTRODUCTION

 Choosing the correct type of cutting board enhances both hygiene and convenience:

-- Plastic cutting boards: Non-porous and easy to sanitise, making them ideal for raw meats.
+- Plastic Cutting Boards: Non-porous and easy to sanitise, making them ideal for raw meats.
 They can be safely cleaned in the dishwasher.

-- Wooden cutting boards: Great for bread, fruits and vegetables.
+- Wooden Cutting Boards: Great for bread, fruits and vegetables.
 Their natural antibacterial properties can help minimise bacterial growth, though they require regular maintenance.

-- Bamboo cutting boards: Eco-friendly and durable, bamboo boards resist knife scars better than many materials, reducing the risk of trapped bacteria.
+- Bamboo Cutting Boards: Eco-friendly and durable, bamboo boards resist knife scars better than many materials, reducing the risk of trapped bacteria.

 Using a combination of these boards for different food types helps maintain a clean and organised kitchen.